1961 PBA Tour season

 This is a recap of the 1961 season for the Professional Bowlers Association (PBA) Tour.
 It was the tour's third season.
 It consisted of 13 events, seven of which were won by Dick Weber.
+Weber's three consecutive tournament wins in May would not be matched until Johnny Petraglia won three consecutive events in March-April of 1971.

 One of the tournaments not won by Weber was the PBA National Championship, which went to Dave Soutar.